 According to acclaimed motivational speaker Ziz Ziglar, “In many ways effective communication begins with mutual respect, communication that inspires, encourages others to do their best.”
 In other words, motivating employees begins with respect.
 This mutual respect helps guide me to the best communication method.

 3. How will I know if my communication was effective and motivating?

 I often ask for open and direct feedback, which can be very enlightening.
 This, of course requires a great deal of trust between employee and leader, and building this trust takes time.
 I also evaluate the effectiveness of our team as a whole to identify what we’re doing well and what areas we need to improve.
 The key differential is most-often my ability to communicate in a way that motivates our employees, because motivational communication leads to action.

 This leads me to my final quote for this topic, which I’ll share from Cicero, “We should be as careful of our words as our actions.”

-Alvin Plexico, Ph.D. is a member of the online faculty of Purdue’s online Master of Science in Communication degree program.
-The program can be completed in just 20 months and covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.
+The online Master of Science in Communication program can be completed in just 20 months and covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.